Open-Systems-Pharmacology/Qualification-text-modules/Pediatrics_Qualification_General.md

-# Introduction to Pediatric Ontogeny Qualification (PEQ)
+# Introduction to Pediatric Ontogeny Qualification

 ## Translation of Adult PBPK to Children